Other / mixed grade configuration · Winter Garden, FL

 How many students attend Tildenville Elementary?

 Tildenville Elementary has 738 students enrolled.
-It is a other school in WINTER GARDEN, FL.
+It is a public school in Winter Garden, FL.

 What is the student-teacher ratio at Tildenville Elementary?